EtharosChee/EtharosChee.github.io/README.md

 ---

-# References and Additional Information
+## References and Additional Information

 Appendix 1: Weather Changes Like Weather Itself, a Finalist paper of COMAP's ICM competition.

-The .pdf file has been uploaded and available here.
+The .pdf file has been uploaded and is available here.
 [Click here to view the PDF](https://github.com/EtharosChee/EtharosChee.github.io/blob/main/2403378.pdf)

 Additional materials are **available on request**, please feel free to **contact me**.
 Thank you!
 ❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤
 Love you my friend
 ❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤❤